-This course will focus on the intricate difficulties of regulating privacy and data protection rights in the era of Big Data and Online Social Networking.
+This course will focus on the intricate difficulties of regulating privacy and data protection rights in the era of AI, Big Data and online platforms.
 What do these rights entail and how is technology changing them?
 How are they important, and to what extent can they still be adequately guaranteed through law or other regulatory instruments?
 How are law and policy in these areas developing and how effective will they be?
-Special attention will be paid to the General Data Protection Regulation and the debate about new instruments and concepts developed in that context.
-Concepts to be discussed are, e.g., the ‘right-to-be-forgotten’, ‘data-portability requirements’, third-country data transfers, and restrictions on profiling.
-Tools to be discussed are privacy or data protection impact assessments (PIA/DPIA) and ‘privacy by design and by default’.
+Special attention will be paid to the General Data Protection Regulation (GDPR) and the debate about new instruments and concepts developed in that context.
+The course will address, e.g., the notion of personal data, the ‘right-to-be-forgotten’, ‘data-portability requirements’, third-country data transfers, and restrictions on automated profiling.
+The course will discuss the toolds of privacy or data protection impact assessments (PIA/DPIA) and ‘privacy by design and by default’.

 Objectives of the course

 - This course aims to provide students with in-depth knowledge on privacy and data protection law within the EU and skills to apply this legal knowledge in different scenarios.

 The following achievement levels apply with regard to the course:

 Describe and explain the laws, regulations, and relevant institutions in the domain of EU privacy and data protection law in a national, European and international context.

 Apply these laws and regulations in practical examples, especially in the digital terchnology world

 Evaluate the impact of international laws and regulations in the domain of privacy and data protection law.

 Identify how to prevent violations of privacy and related fundamental rights online